0x4a616e/homebridge-smartthings-ac/README.md

 ## Setup the Plugin

-Install the plugin by runnign:
+Install the plugin by running:

-    npm install -g homebridge-smartthings-ac
+    sudo npm install -g homebridge-smartthings-ac

-Generate a SmartThings API token here: https://account.smartthings.com/tokens Make sure the token is allowed to
+To communicate with your SmartThings devices, you need to generate a SmartThings API token here: https://account.smartthings.com/tokens
+Make sure the token is allowed to

 * list
 * see
 * control

 all devices.

-Then, your token should look something like this:
+If everything is set up correctly, the permissions of your token should look something like this:

     MyToken — x:devices:*, l:devices, r:devices:*

-Enter the API token in the plugin settings in homebridge:
+The generated API token will look like `7b2c425a-13ab-4e6f-ba42-0b11d21ba6e0`.
+Copy this token and paste it into plugin settings dialog in homebridge:

 ![Settings](assets/settings.png)